DDP graduate and now Johns Hopkins 2nd-year medical student Michelle Colbert and I got to share the story of the... Read More

 The Careers in Science and Medicine Summer Internship Program (CSM SIP) is the undergraduate component of the Johns Hopkins Initiative for Careers in Science and Medicine (CSM Initiative).
-The CSM Initiative seeks to develop scholars from low-income and diverse backgrounds to help them build the accomplishments, skills, network, and support necessary to achieve advanced careers in biomedical, medical, health-related, and STEM professions.
+The CSM Initiative seeks to develop scholars from low-income (<200% of the federal poverty level) and educationally under-resourced (most commonly first-generation college or went to, or would have gone to based on their home address, a high school where the majority are also low-income) backgrounds to help them build the accomplishments, skills, network, and support necessary to achieve advanced careers in biomedical, medical, health-related, and STEM professions.

 If you are interested in applying to the CSM SIP, the application may be found here.

-If you would like more information on CSM SIP, please contact Dr. Kathy Wilson (klwilson@jhmi.edu).
+If you would like more information on CSM SIP, please contact Dr. Venkataramana Sidhaye (vsidhay1@jhmi.edu) or Dr. Kathy Wilson (klwilson@jhmi.edu).

 If you are interested in helping support the Johns Hopkins Initiative for Careers in Science and Medicine, please contact Sarah Farrell, Director of Development (sfarrell@jhmi.edu) or Kevin McGuire (kmcgui10@jhmi.edu), Sr. Associate Director of Development, Institute for Basic Biomedical Sciences.